For Cadence 0.42 go to Legacy Docs

 -

 Set up the text replacements as follows.
 You can add text replacements by clicking the ‘+’ button at the top of the panel.
+The anatomy of a text replacement is as follows;

 Description: A friendly description, has no bearing on functionality.